clj-commons/hickory/README.md

 Hickory expects a DOM implementation and thus won't work out of the box on node.
 On browsers it works for IE9+ (you can find a workaround for IE9 [here](http://stackoverflow.com/questions/9250545/javascript-domparser-access-innerhtml-and-other-properties)).

 ## Changes

+- Released version 0.6.0.
+    * Updated JSoup to version 1.8.3.
+This version of JSoup contains bug fixes, but slightly changes the way it handles HTML: some parses and output might have different case than before.
+HTML is still case-insensitive, of course, but Hickory minor version has been increased just in case.
+API and semantics are otherwise unchanged.

 - Released version 0.5.4.
     * Fixed project dependencies so ClojureScript is moved to a dev-dependency.